 (3) The department shall administer oaths as necessary for the proper conduct of the hearing.

 (4) The board is not bound by the strict rules of procedure or by the laws of evidence in the conduct of its proceedings, but the determination shall be based upon sufficient legal evidence to sustain it.

 (5) The board has the authority to delegate a hearing to a hearing officer.

 (d) If the accused is found guilty of the charges, the board may refuse to issue a registration to the applicant, or may revoke or suspend his or her license, or discipline that person.

-(e) Upon the revocation or suspension of any license, the license holder shall surrender the license to the department who shall indicate same in the licensure verification database.
+(e) Upon the revocation or suspension of any license, the license holder shall surrender the license to the department which shall indicate same in the licensure verification database.

-(f) A revocation or suspension of license may be reviewed at the discretion of the board, or at the initiative of the department who may order a rehearing of the issue if he or she finds cause.
+(f) A revocation or suspension of license may be reviewed at the discretion of the board, or at the initiative of the department which may order a rehearing of the issue if it finds cause.

 (P.L.
 1969, ch.
 233, § 2; P.L.
 1992, ch.
 469, § 1; P.L.
 2008, ch.
 303, § 1; P.L.
 2008, ch.
 416, § 1; P.L.
 2011, ch.
 41, § 1; P.L.
 2011, ch.
 76, § 1; P.L.
 2017, ch.
 36, § 1; P.L.
 2017, ch.
 42, § 1.)